carbonplan/research/articles/soil-depth-sampling/index.md

 No-till farming was developed and promoted in the mid-20th century as an erosion control measure.<Cite id='moldenhauer.1983'/> Under conventional tillage, soil is broken up and mixed mechanically.
 In no-till farming, soil disturbance is minimized and crop residues are left on the soil surface.
 Reducing or eliminating tillage improves water infiltration rates and protects against wind and water erosion.
 Reducing tillage also improves soil structure, allowing “aggregates” (intact clumps of soil) to form when they otherwise would have been broken into smaller pieces.<Cite id='li.2019'/> Aggregates are often carbon rich, and are thought to have a role in protecting organic matter from decay.<Cite id='chaplot.2015'/>

-Although this suggests that eliminating or reducing tillage might be a way to increase the overall amount of carbon stored in soil, the relationship between tillage and soil carbon storage remains a heavily debated topic.<Cite id='baker.2007'/> No fewer than 11 synthesis papers published in the past five years have addressed the relationship between tillage and soil carbon storage.<CiteGroup ids={['xiao.2020','haddaway.2017','sun.2020', ,'mondal.2020','du.2017','meurer.2018','ogle.2019','li.2020','nunes.2020','nicoloso.2021','bai.2019']}/> These papers each analyzed data from hundreds of individual studies.
+Although this suggests that eliminating or reducing tillage might be a way to increase the overall amount of carbon stored in soil, the relationship between tillage and soil carbon storage remains a heavily debated topic.<Cite id='baker.2007'/> No fewer than 11 synthesis papers published in the past five years have addressed the relationship between tillage and soil carbon storage.<Cite ids={['xiao.2020','haddaway.2017','sun.2020', ,'mondal.2020','du.2017','meurer.2018','ogle.2019','li.2020','nunes.2020','nicoloso.2021','bai.2019']}/> These papers each analyzed data from hundreds of individual studies.
 While the synthesis papers analyzed many of the same studies, they reached a range of conclusions.
 Some have concluded that tillage has no statistically detectable effect on overall soil carbon storage, while others have identified positive effects or indicated that tillage effects depend on other factors such as climate and soil type

 Sampling depth is likely a key source of the disagreement.
 It has two main effects, which we call the “carbon redistribution effect” and “density change effect”.
 We’ll describe each in turn.